Overview

 ## Integration examples

-Engine-Builder-LLM deployments are OpenAI compatible, enabling use of the standard OpenAI SDK.
+Engine-Builder-LLM deployments are OpenAI compatible.
+Point `base_url` to your model's production endpoint and use the standard OpenAI SDK:

 ```python theme={"system"}